 - BLW helps build your baby’s confidence and independence with food

 - You don’t have to make special purees as babies eat the same as the rest of the family, as long as it’s cooked suitably

 - Babies join in with family mealtimes from the start

-- Not enough research has been done around BLW, but research suggests that BLW may reduce fussy eating and childhood obesity
+- Not enough long-term research has been done around BLW yet, but some evidence suggests that BLW may reduce fussy eating and childhood obesity

 - Parents may worry about their babies gagging on solid food

 - As babies may play with rather than eat much of the food at the beginning, parents may worry their babies aren’t eating enough.
 Remember, they’re getting their main nutrients through milk at this early stage

 “I think baby led weaning is actually harder work as you have to deal with food thrown around and mashed up,” says smiling_fairie.
 “I have to admit I tend to feed Oliver with a spoon when I can, just because it’s easier.”